cncf/wg-serverless/whitepapers/serverless-overview/README.md

 Each of these scenarios show how serverless architectures have addressed a technical problem where it would be inefficient or impossible with IaaS, PaaS, or CaaS.
 These examples:

-* Solved a brand new problem efficiently where an on-demand model wasn’t available
+* Solved a brand-new problem efficiently where an on-demand model wasn’t available

 * Solved a traditional cloud problem much more efficiently (performance, cost)